TCV meaning: What is total contract value for a SaaS business?

-What does TCV stand for?
+What is TCV, and what does TCV stand for?

 It represents a commitment.
 Unlike one-off purchases, SaaS customers engage in ongoing relationships with providers.
 TCV captures the full financial picture of that relationship.